 A pallet holds 40 concrete pavers for sizes above 400 mm x 400 mm.
 A pallet of 400s pavers weighs 620 kg, a pallet of 500s weighs 900 kg and a pallet of 600s weighs 1,300 kg.

 They sure are.
-If you’re looking into concrete pavers, there are 5 different textures and for our Indian sandstone pavers we offer 4 different finishes.
+If you’re looking into concrete pavers, there are 5 different textures.
+Our natural stone pavers come in 5 different finishes also.
 Elegant and smooth or rustic and traditional – we have something for every taste!

 Nominal thickness of all our concrete paving is 40 mm, but there can be a variation of +/-2 mm as they are handmade.
 Any variation in thickness is easily taken up when mortared (our preferred method of installation).
 Due to the honing process, our polished concrete pavers are slightly thinner at around 38 mm +/-2 mm.
 Thickness of Indian sandstone varies depending on the size and the product ordered.